 Personalised Planning and Support

-All children and young people should have frequent and regular opportunities to discuss their learning and development with an adult who knows them well and with whom they have a mutually trusting relationship.
+Through Curriculum for Excellence all children and young people should have frequent and regular opportunities to engage with an adult who knows them well and with whom they have a mutually trusting relationship to review and discuss their learning and progress.
+Cognisance must be given to the individual developmental needs of learners when staff plan and support this engagement.
+For Social and Language partners, different methods of establishing their preferences are required.
 This key member of staff has the holistic overview of the child or young person’s learning and personal development.

 There are variations between local authorities regarding the number of stages within their process and their terminology used to describe planning documents.
 An overview using common terms is provided in the table below.

 Personalised learning is at the heart of supporting learning in which the learning environment is a crucial factor.
 Conversations about learning, reviewing progress and planning next steps are central to this process.
 All children and young people should be involved in personal learning planning (PLP).